RaymondWise/VBACombSort/README.md

 2 Dimension [![Code Review](http://www.zomis.net/codereview/shield/?qid=155640)](http://codereview.stackexchange.com/q/155640/75587)

 ##What this is
-This project has procedures for comb-sorting both integers, decimals and strings.
-This works only on ONE-DIMENSIONAL ARRAYS.
+This project has a combsort procedure that takes Variants and sorts on a key.
+Variants can be multiple-dimensional arrays.

 ##How to use this
 Within excel you must open the Visual Basic Editor (VBE) to import the `.bas` file.
 On Windows you can open the VBE by pressing <kbd>Alt</kbd> + <kbd>F11</kbd>.
-Once open, you can import the file by pressing <kbd>Ctrl</kbd> + <kbd>M</kbd>, browse to the downloaded file `VBACombSortOneDimension.bas` and click Open.
-Once imported, on the left side in the Project Explorer you will have a module called *VBACombSortOneDimension* that contains this code.
+Once open, you can import the file by pressing <kbd>Ctrl</kbd> + <kbd>M</kbd>, browse to the downloaded file `VBACombSort.bas` and click Open.
+Once imported, on the left side in the Project Explorer you will have a module called *VBACombSort* that contains this code.

 Once imported, the sorting procedure can be utilized by other procedures and modules.